minagawah/reveal-yourself/README.md

 git rev-parse --short HEAD
 ```

 ### 3-4.
-Environmental Variables
+Set Env Variables

 So, I have `CURRENT_VERSION` and `COMMIT_HASH`,
 and I am setting them to `$GITHUB_ENV`
 so that I can use them later.
-And, using
+Using
 [peter-evans/repository-dispatch](https://github.com/peter-evans/repository-dispatch),
-I am packing these 2 environmental variables into its payload:
+I am packing these two environmental variables into its payload:

 ```yaml
       # Set the current version to `env.CURRENT_VERSION`